The Iowa State Fair, America’s classic state fair, welcomes everyone to its celebration of pride and achievement held annually in August.

-THE FAIR BOARD is committed to making the Fair’s 445-acre, 126-year-old facility accessible to all.
-No qualified individual shall, on the basis of disability be excluded from participating in or be denied the benefits of public services, programs or activities held on the Fairgrounds.
+The Fair Board is committed to making the Fair’s 450-acre, 128-year-old facility accessible to all.
+No qualified individual shall, on the basis of disability, be excluded from participating in or be denied the benefits of public services, programs or activities held on the Fairgrounds.
+Click here for more information on the Fair's ADA compliance.

 Additional parking for people with disabilities is located on the inner Fairgrounds in Lot B. Vehicles must have DOT parking permits or license plates designating a disabled driver or passenger.
 Inner grounds parking is $10 on a space-available basis.